supercollider/scel/README.md

 3. From source

 Option #1 is the best cross-platform option, and is recommended.
-Whatever option you choose, make sure not to mix installation methods.
+Whatever option you choose, *make sure not to mix installation methods*.
 In particular, do not install the Quark if you already have the supercollider-emacs package or if you compiled SuperCollider with the `-DSC_EL=ON` option.
 Otherwise you will get an error from SuperCollider about duplicated classes.